Duet3D/wiki-content/User_manual/Machine_configuration/robot_screw_theory.md

 The two parts are sufficient to calculate new endpoints with given actuator angles/positions.

-# Literature about canonical subproblems
+# Literature about Paden-Kahan / canonical subproblems

 * Paden's dissertation (available as pdf),describing 4 subproblems
 * Jose Pardos-Gotor: Screw Theory for Robotics.
 4 additional subproblems called PG1...4